damiandrzewicz/moderndev-blog/src/blog/stm32-embedded-course/02-development-board.md

 You should always get familiar with official documentation before start work!
 :::

-## Nucleo-F446RE Development Board

-The STM32 Nucleo board is a low-cost and easy-to-use development platform used to quickly evaluate and start development with an STM32 microcontroller in LQFP64 package.
+The STM32 Nucleo-F446RE board is a low-cost and easy-to-use development platform used to quickly evaluate and start development with an STM32F446RE microcontroller in LQFP64 package.

-### Features
+## Features

 - STM32 microcontroller in LQFP64 package
 - Three LEDs: